Suspects accused in Florida of billing Medicare for overseas patients

 “Providing Medicare services in foreign countries but billing as if they occurred in the United States is in-your-face fraud,” said Derrick Jackson, special agent in charge of the U.S. Department of Health and Human Services, Office of Inspector General over Florida.

 The U.S. addresses that were provided were those of friends and relatives of those running the alleged scheme.
-Among those charged was Pedro Hernandez, 51, who was Florida Healthcare Plus’ chief operating officer until May 2013, according to the indictment.
+Among those charged were Florida Healthcare Plus’s chief operating officer and marketing director, Pedro Hernandez, 51.

 The U.S. Attorney’s Office for the Southern District of Florida also said it was seeking to seize $10 million of the more than $25 million the group is accused of stealing.